wultra/mtoken-sdk-ios/README.md

 - `delegate` - Delegate object that receives info about operation loading.
 - `config` - Config object, that was used for initialization.
 - `acceptLanguage` - Language settings, that will be sent along with each request.
 The server will return properly localized content based on this value.
+Value follows standard RFC [Accept-Language](https://tools.ietf.org/html/rfc7231#section-5.3.5)
 - `lastFetchResult()` - Cached last operations result.
 - `isLoadingOperations` - Indicates if the service is loading pending operations.
 - `refreshOperations` - Async "fire and forget" request to refresh pending operations.